Traditional Indian Wedding in Antigua Guatemala

 The wedding ceremony was held at the Santa Clara Ruins, under a floral mandap filled with roses, marigolds, and lush greenery.
 Family and guests gathered, many with attire that added another layer of stunning colors to the backdrop as the couple exchanged garlands, circled the sacred fire, and received blessings.
 The ancient stone backdrop of Antigua’s ruins added gravity to centuries-old rituals, creating a union that felt both timeless and authentic.

-The celebrations continued into the night at the Santa Clara Ruins, with a reception brought to life by elegant décor from Addy Florales.
-Sahithi changed into a sparkling gold lehenga by the renowned designer Sunaina Khera.
-Guests toasted the couple with cocktails before filling the courtyard with dancing and music.
-Against the dramatic ruins lit by candlelight and stars, the reception closed the wedding with joy, elegance, and energy.
+The celebrations continued into the night at Santa Clara, and Sahithi changed into a sparkling gold lehenga by designer Sunaina Khera.
+Guests toasted the couple with cocktails by Ulew, coffee by Artista de Café, dinner catered by Porque No Café, and desserts by Muriel and Dulces Doña María.
+Against the dramatic ruins lit by candlelight and stars, the reception closed the wedding with joy, love, and a whole lot of energy.

 Hosting a traditional Indian wedding in Antigua Guatemala proves that every ritual—from Mehndi to Haldi to the mandap ceremony and reception—can be honored abroad.
 The vibrant colors, cultural attire, and sacred traditions blended seamlessly with Antigua’s dramatic backdrops, making it an unforgettable destination for Sahithi and Kanna.